 - Review process for gaining approvals for loan account maintenance on business loan accounts (i.e. emailing back and forth between loan officers and loan operations

 When considering a digital transformation effort there are several fundamental keys to success.
-Strong, clear & consistent message of support from Executive Management is an absolute must.
+A strong, clear & consistent message of support from Executive Management is an absolute must.
 This will help lead to management and team buy-in and support.
 It is also critical to customize your process and timing to align with the institution’s ability to support change.
-Incenting staff to become more knowledgeable about the financial institution digital capabilities can lead to wider acceptance among the customer base.
+Incenting staff to become more knowledgeable about the financial institution's digital capabilities can lead to wider acceptance among the customer base.

 Another tip is to tackle processes that will provide early results that clearly demonstrate value.
 Define metrics to measure success and incorporate reporting into a formal communication plan to share with team members and stakeholders.
 Adopt a change management methodology that recognizes dependencies between processes, teams, and tools.